getify/You-Dont-Know-JS/async & performance/ch1.md

 ajax( "http://some.url.2", response );
 ```

 Regardless of which Ajax response comes back first, we inspect the `data.url` (assuming one is returned from the server, of course!) to figure out which position the response data should occupy in the `res` array. `res[0]` will always hold the `"http://some.url.1"` results and `res[1]` will always hold the `"http://some.url.2"` results.
-Through simple coordination, we eliminated the "race condition" non-determinism.
+Through simple coordination, we eliminated the "race condition" nondeterminism.

 The same reasoning from this scenario would apply if multiple concurrent function calls were interacting with each other through the shared DOM, like one updating the contents of a `<div>` and the other updating the style or attributes of the `<div>` (e.g., to make the DOM element visible once it has content).
 You probably wouldn't want to show the DOM element before it had content, so the coordination must ensure proper ordering interaction.